cansavvy/DataTrail_ReOrg/docs/no_toc/04_plot_the_data_07_tables_in_R.md

 ### Tables in RMarkdown

 So far, this has all been done within RStudio.
-However, in a lesson in an earlier course in this series, we discussed the importance of making reports in RMarkdown.
+However, in an earlier chapter, we discussed the importance of making reports in RMarkdown.
 The previous lesson focused on how to format RMarkdown documents generally.
 Here we want to point out that tables made using `kable()` are properly formatted for RMarkdown reports.

 ![Code and table rendered from RMarkdown document](https://docs.google.com/presentation/d/1vjyG1vibsmtXrPA1hs2HS3MfjsPMjRDEmBEsVlgkIxg/export/png?id=1vjyG1vibsmtXrPA1hs2HS3MfjsPMjRDEmBEsVlgkIxg&pageid=g35798d27dd_0_12)